Entropy of Exchangeable Random Graphs: Simulation Study

-where the $\widehat{\cal H}_{3,i}$ is computed for the $i$th graph realization out of $N>1$, and where each $\widehat{\cal H}_{3,i}$ implicitly depends on $n$, unless $\rho_n\propto 1$ when we divide by unity.
-We study this root mean square error because $\E \widehat{\cal H}_{3}$ does not converge to a single limit with changing values of $\rho_n$ over $n$ due to the combination of the linear and logarithmic terms.
-This, in a sense, enables us to say that $\widehat{\cal H}_{3}\approx \E\widehat{\cal H}_{3,i}$ unless the random variation around this value is too large.
-The simulation study confirms that after splitting our root mean square error into a deterministic factor that varies with $ \rho_n$; the remaining variation is the same for the same value of $n$, and is decreasing with $n$, so the estimated entropy is getting ``close'' to its expectation.
-We now refer to Table~\ref{table1} to study the performance of the proposed estimators across simulation studies.
-For the simple separable graphon ($f_1$) (as expected), the separable graphon estimator performs best, as the block model allows for a more flexible approximation, but exhibits finite sample size bias.
-The variances are comparable between the separable graphon fit and the graphon fit, but the bias thus beats out the graphon.
-The constant graphon performs best on variance but is, of course, (in general) biased.
+We now refer to Table~\ref{table1} to compare the performance of the proposed graphon entropy estimators in simulated networks, where `$\widehat{\mathrm{H}}$' stands for graphon entropy estimator.
+For the separable graphon ($f_1$) as given in Equation~\eqref{sim-f1}, the separable graphon entropy estimator performs best (as expected), as the nonparametric (smooth) graphon entropy estimator allows for a more flexible approximation, but exhibits finite sample size bias.
+The variances are comparable between the separable graphon entropy estimator and the smooth graphon entropy estimator, but the bias thus beats out the more general smooth graphon entropy estimator.
+The constant graphon entropy estimator performs best on variance but is, of course, (in general) biased.

-Looking at a more complex graphon structure, namely $f_2$, we can study the mean square error in Table~\ref{table2}.
-This is not a separable graphon,

-so the entropy estimator based on assuming separability of the graphon is no longer the best performing method.
-The graphon estimator (and thus also the plug-in estimator of the entropy) in this case has a smaller bias, and a somewhat larger variance, but is an improvement on the other methods.
+On the other hand, $f_2$ as given in Equation~\eqref{sim-f2}, is not a separable graphon, so the graphon entropy estimator based on assuming separability of the graphon is no longer the best-performing method.
+The nonparametric graphon entropy estimator, in this case, has a smaller bias and a somewhat larger variance, but is an improvement on the other methods, leaving the general graphon entropy estimator applicable to any exchangeable graph.

-Studying the behavior of the entropy estimator over a range of sample sizes, we have plotted the root mean square scaled by $\sqrt{\rho_n \log(\rho_n)}$, as this illustrates the large sample behavior of the entropy estimator, see Figure~\ref{RMSEplot}.
-Normally when estimating the graphon for the entire unit square, methods work well as long as $\rho_n=\Omega(\log(n)^{2+\epsilon}/n),$ for $\epsilon>0$.
-Here we are not estimating a function, but only a single scalar of the entropy, and so the last averaging over the $n^2$ symmetric edge variables, ensure a better convergence rate with reasonable performance even for very sparse graphs.